-Individual performance is reviewed through the Trust's appraisal process to evaluate the extent to which the Chief Executive and Executive Directors have met their objectives and contributed to the delivery of the Trust's strategic objectives.
-The annual review comprises, where applicable, a cost of living uplift (offered in line with any guidance from NHS England) and, at the Committee's discretion, a Directors' non-consolidated bonus payments scheme of up to 10% of the individual Executive Director's salary for outstanding performance over the last 12 months.
+Performance Assessment of Chief Executive and Executive Directors in line with any guidance from NHS England) and, at the Committee's discretion, a Directors' non-consolidated bonus payments scheme of up to 10% of the individual Executive Director's salary for outstanding performance over the last 12 months.
 The performance of the Chief Executive and Executive Directors is assessed on a continuing basis via formal appraisal and unsatisfactory performance may provide grounds for termination of contract.
-Any non-consolidated performance payments awarded are removed each year and are only then awarded where the Nominations and Remuneration Committee determines that performance measures have been achieved, as assessed through the appraisal process.
-The Nominations and Remuneration Committee receives a report identifying the achievement or otherwise of the performance measures.